vpbarb/jcache/README.md

 Following list of command contains each command description and command/responses format.

-	Command format
-	Response format

-Some of command description provide examples in format:
+Some of command descriptions provide examples in format:

     --> example of data sent to server
     <-- example of data sent to client

-Most of commands may return error as a response instead of normal response.
-For example:

-    --> <command>\r\n
-    <-- ERROR <description>\r\n

-All commands related to specific value type return error if client tries to work with key of another type (except of DEL command which is universal).

 ####KEYS
 Command returns all keys from store.
 If storage is empty, then the command returns `COUNT 0`.